XXLMandalorian013/Terminal/Profile/ReadMe.md

 ### "C:\Users\XXX\AppData\Local\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState".

-### Just copy the settings.json and replace it in the file path above.
+### **As always, backup your settings.json first,** then just copy the settings.json and replace it in the file path above.

 ## **[Links]** (https://www.markdownguide.org/basic-syntax/#overview)